Retaliation: Workers\' Compensation

-Filing a workers compensation claim may subject employees to the risk of retaliation from an employer who does not want to pay the cost.
+Filing a workers’ compensation claim may subject employees to the risk of retaliation from an employer who does not want to pay the cost.
 Most states, but not all, have laws that prohibit employers from retaliating against workers who file workers compensation claims.
 Each state’s laws are similar in many respects but it is important to get information about your particular state.
-Read below to find out more about what activities are protected what actions are considered retaliation.
+To learn more about what activities are protected and what actions are considered retaliation, read below:

 Employers facing increased insurance costs (or direct payment to the employee if they are the direct insurer) may be tempted to retaliate against employees who seek their rightful workers compensation benefits.